-Dr. Wong Shing Yip graduated from the National University of Singapore in 2007 with a Bachelor's degree in Medicine and Surgery.
+Dr. Wong graduated from the National University of Singapore in 2007 with a Bachelor in Medicine and Surgery.
 He has over 12 years of experience in the medical field.
-Between 2007 and 2013, he trained at various hospitals such as the Singapore General Hospital, National University Hospital and Changi General Hospital.
-Dr. Wong was then admitted into the Royal College of Physicians of the United Kingdom in 2013, before going on to complete a Postgraduate Diploma with distinction in Clinical Dermatology at Queen Mary University of London, United Kingdom in 2015.
+Between 2007 and 2013, he trained at various hospitals such as the Singapore General Hospital.
+Dr. Wong was admitted into the Royal College of Physicians of the United Kingdom in 2013, before going on to complete a Postgraduate Diploma with distinction in Clinical Dermatology at Queen Mary University of London, the United Kingdom in 2015.
 Dr. Wong joined New City Skin Clinic as its resident physician in 2015 and co-founded AE Medical Clinic in 2016.
 In 2019, Dr. Wong was appointed the Contract Resident Physician at the Ling Kwang Home for Senior Citizens.
 He also sits on the Executive Committee of Singhealth DOT Primary Care Network.
-This network is part of an initiative by the Ministry of Health, introduced to encourage private general practitioner clinics to organise themselves into networks that support holistic and teambased care in the community.
+This network is part of an initiative by the Ministry of Health, introduced to encourage private general practitioner clinics to organise themselves into networks that support holistic and team-based care in the community.